Builder pattern

-The builder pattern is a design pattern designed to provide a flexible solution to various object creation problems in object-oriented programming.
-The intent of the builder design pattern is to separate the construction of a complex object from its representation.
-It is one of the Gang of Four design patterns.
+The builder pattern is a design pattern that provides a flexible solution to various object creation problems in object-oriented programming.
+The builder pattern separates the construction of a complex object from its representation.
+It is one of the 23 classic design patterns described in the book Design Patterns and is sub-categorized as a creational pattern.

 Overview

-The Builder design pattern is one of the Design Patterns that describe how to solve recurring design problems in object-oriented software.

-The Builder design pattern solves problems like:
+The builder design pattern solves problems like: